razin99/after-dark-neo/README.md

 $ npm install
 ```

-- Ensure that database is up and running (refer `docker-compose.yml`)
-- Use environment variables in production instead of hardcoded user and
-  password for postgres
+- When running locally, ensure that firestore and redis is running:
+  `docker-compose up`

 ## Running the app